2026 Agenda

 9:00 am

-THE CEO PLAYBOOK: LEADING THROUGH PRESSURE AND PEOPLE
+THE CEO PLAYBOOK: LEADING THROUGH THE CRUCIBLE

 Running a biotech company isn’t just about science and strategy, it’s about people, pressure, and perception.
 This talk will explore the soft skills that make-or-break leadership: managing stress, navigating high-stakes negotiations, handling co-founder or C-suite transitions, and maintaining strong investor relationships.